 - Organization test: What does the company's ethics officer or legal counsel say about this?

 A particularly egregious (and illegal) breach of corporate ethics was revealed in 2015 when it was found that Volkswagen had installed so-called "defeat devices" in millions of their vehicles.
 These devices were pieces of software that would alter the operational characteristics of the engine when they determined that an emissions test was being run.
 When this happened, the emissions (e.g., carbon dioxide and nitrogen) would be lower than they would be under standard operating conditions.
 Note that this precipitated both nonmarket (e.g., fines by the U.S. EPA) and market (car sales slumping) activity.
-Read the following summary.
+Skim through the following summary, which is the best I've found of this major international scandal.
 Can you identify any of Davis' ethical tests that were not violated?
 Seriously - go through them one-by-one and think about it!
-(Note that the firm is still dealing with consequences of this action, and that new details of unethical and illegal behavior have been surfacing.)
+(Note that the firm is still dealing with consequences of this action, and that more details of unethical and illegal behavior have been surfacing.)